 Well, the manual way of iTunes removal is not that easy.
 Fortunately, there is a much easier way for this task, and now we are going to move on and tell you about it.

 App Cleaner & Uninstaller is a special software tool from Nektony, which allows you to uninstall applications from your Mac and reset applications to their initial state.

 App CLeaner & Uninstaller finds all the service files of each app and completes the removal task correctly, safely and quickly – with just a few clicks.
-The application provides a Free Trial so that you can download and use it immediately.

 If you want to uninstall iTunes completely, including the executable file, you have to disable Apple SIP first, then use the uninstaller.